ayushpateria/GITTHEFLAG/README.txt

 Well, by night I forgot all about the snake, and when Jim flung himself down on the blanket while I struck a light the snake’s mate was there, and bit him.
 He jumped up yelling, and the first thing the light showed was the varmint curled up and ready for another spring.
 I laid him out in a second with a stick, and Jim grabbed pap’s whisky-jug and begun to pour it down.
 He was barefooted, and the snake bit him right on the heel.
 That all comes of my being such a fool as to not remember that wherever you leave a dead snake its mate always comes there and curls around it.
+Jim told me to chop off the snake’s head and throw it away, and then skin the body and roast a piece of it.
+I done it, and he eat it and said it would help cure him.
+He made me take off the rattles and tie them around his wrist, too.